mmcaulif/Cardio/README.md

 * [ ] Move agent stubs outside of src and using package instead of src

 * [ ] Change logging from episodic to timestep based
+  * include window and print freq arguments to gatherer

+* [ ] Sort policies better, i.e. discrete, continuous

+* [ ] Benchmark each implementation wrt.
+SB3 (change logging to timestep based first though)